Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Dynamic Multi-Context Dilated Convolution

-In this section, we present the proposed method for dynamic multi-scale semantic segmentation of remote sensing images.
+In this section, we present the proposed method for dynamic multi-context semantic segmentation of remote sensing images.
 The proposed methodology is presented in Section~\ref{subsec:proposed} while the network architectures are described in Section~\ref{subsec:arch}.